 We welcome the UK government’s move to make all large companies report on their gender pay gap.
 We will be reporting on pay in line with the UK government timetable.
 From benchmarking we have seen we compare favourably to the industry.

-We have a 50/50 gender split among our global workforce.
+We have an even gender split among our global workforce.

 Our representation of women at board level is higher than the UK government voluntary target of 33% by 2020.